Datavault-UK/automate-dv-docs/docs/worked_example/we_loading.md

-!!! warning
-    As of dbtvault v0.6, This section is currently out of date.
-We will be releasing an update in due course.
-    In the meantime, the demo will still work, but with outdated macros.

 We can begin loading our vault now that we have a staging layer with all of the columns we require.

 ## Hubs